 The site manager should have stopped all work on the material until the asbestos survey was carried out.
 Any work continuing should have been performed with the right protection.
 Health and safety needs to be considered at all times by those who are working on construction sites or involved in refurbishments and demolition.
 The right training is necessary to know what to do if there has been no asbestos survey provided or if it has been discovered on site.

-The SMSTS is an excellent training course for anyone in a supervisory or managerial role on site.
+The SSSTS and SMSTS are excellent training courses for anyone in a supervisory or managerial role on site.
 The training is a requirement by all of the major contractors as health and safety and the construction industry must go hand in hand.
 This is the ideal course to learn the responsibilities you hold in your supervisory or managerial role and can be used to prevent incidents from occurring on site.